Paul Martin (illustrator): Commercial artist

 Martin painted three advertisements for General Electric's distinctive, all-steel "Monitor Top" refrigerator in 1930.
 The first and most elaborate featured two boys running a lemonade stand.
 Their mother looked on with approval through the open kitchen window.
-It appeared simultaneously as a full-page ad in over twelve magazines.
-The following review appeared in Printers' Ink, 1930: "'Electric Lemonaide, 5 cents per glass,' reads the sign of the youthful shopkeepers. ...
-[They] are soliciting trade in a strenuous manner, as a friendly dog enters into the spirit of the event with challenging barks. ...
+It appeared simultaneously as a full-page ad in more than twelve magazines.
+The following complimentary review appeared in Printers' Ink, 1930: "'Electric Lemonaide, 5 cents per glass,' reads the sign of the youthful shopkeepers.
+And the lads are soliciting trade in a strenuous manner, as a friendly dog enters into the spirit of the event with challenging barks. ...
 [I]t is a picture filled with action and story-telling strength.
-But because the advertised product has been worked in so adroitly, the illustration seems doubly effective and relevant"—W. Livingston Larned.
-(Note: Illustration in Advertising, Larned, 1925 pp. 64–71.)
-His other "Monitor Top" credits were of a girl playing with building blocks, and two dressed-up girls listening to an enthusiastic sales boy.
-It was regarded as the first reliable and affordable model for residential use, though at a hefty price.
+But because the advertised product has been worked in so adroitly, the illustration seems doubly effective and relevant." —W. Livingston Larned.
+(Note: Larned, W. Livingston.
+Illustration in Advertising, 1925, pp. 64–71.)
+His other "Monitor Top" ads featured a girl playing with building blocks, and two dressed-up girls listening to an enthusiastic sales boy.
+This appliance was considered the first reliable and relatively affordable model for residential use, though prices started at a hefty $205.